 If, at the end of the plan year, the claims paid out are less than the amount allotted for, the employer may receive money back.
 It is important to understand that with level-funded plans, TPA fees and stop-loss premiums may be weighted higher than the claims allowance, so with the predictability of the plan, there may not be a claims excess at the end of the plan year, even if claims are lower than expected.

-With a level-funded health insurance plan, there may be slightly higher fees than with a self-funded plan (still lower than with fully-insured), however, the employer is never caught off-guard with unexpected expenses throughout the plan year.
+With a level-funded health insurance plan, there may be slightly higher fees than with a self-funded plan (although still lower than with fully-insured); however, the employer is never caught off-guard with unexpected expenses throughout the plan year.

 Level-funding can be a good first step toward self-funding.

 As an employer, you know how powerful an excellent benefits package can be.
 You’re probably also struggling with relentlessly rising healthcare costs.
 Cutting benefits or passing off more costs to employees might seem like the right strategy to manage your bottom line, but that choice can be detrimental to your business.